NextCenturyCorporation/MCS/README.md

 The `metadata` property describes what metadata will be returned by the MCS Python library.
 The `metadata` property is available so that users can run baseline or ablation studies during training.
 It can be set to one of the following strings:

 - `oracle`: Returns the metadata for all the objects in the scene, including visible, held, and hidden objects.
+Object masks will have consistent colors throughout all steps for a scene.
 - `level2`: Only returns the images (with depth masks AND object masks), camera info, and properties corresponding to the player themself (like head tilt or pose).
 No information about specific objects will be included.
+Note that here, object masks will have randomized colors per step.
 - `level1`: Only returns the images (with depth masks but NOT object masks), camera info, and properties corresponding to the player themself (like head tilt or pose).
 No information about specific objects will be included.

 Otherwise, return the metadata for the visible and held objects.